 Yeager-Crasselt, Lara.
-"Self-Portrait of an Artist Seated at an Easel."
-In The Leiden Collection Catalogue.
-Edited by Arthur K. Wheelock Jr. New York, 2017.
+"Self-Portrait of an Artist Seated at an Easel" (2017).
+In The Leiden Collection Catalogue, 2nd ed.
+Edited by Arthur K. Wheelock Jr. New York, 2017-20. https://theleidencollection.com/artwork/self-portrait-of-an-artist-seated-at-an-easel/ (archived May 2020).

-https://www.theleidencollection.com/archive/.

-This page is available on the site's Archive.
-PDF of every version of this page is available on the Archive, and the Archive is managed by a permanent URL.
-Archival copies will never be deleted.
+A PDF of every version of this entry is available in this Online Catalogue's Archive, and the Archive is managed by a permanent URL.
 New versions are added only when a substantive change to the narrative occurs.